 Barcelona has more meet-up groups than Gaudi buildings.
 Whether you are looking to meet others on a language exchange or hiking in the mountains, there is a meet-up group for every type of activity.
 Just join Meet Up, look at the calendar of events for when you are there and join a group.

 The Gothic Quarter is a great place for a walking tour.
-Instead of exploring Barcelona on your own you can take a walking Barcelona city tour and discover the history of this area and wander pass the amazing cathedral.
+Instead of exploring Barcelona on your own you can take a walking Barcelona city tour and discover the history of this area and wander past the amazing cathedral.

-Sandemans New Europe are a great way to see the city and offer free walking tours (you pay a donation at the end).
+Sandemans New Europe are a great way to see the city and offers free walking tours (you pay a donation at the end).
 There are several tours a day so check their site for times.

-Runner Bean Tours offer sustainable tours around the city such as The Spanish Inquisition Story, and Dark Legends of the City with tales from the past.
+Runner Bean Tours offers sustainable tours around the city such as The Spanish Inquisition Story, and Dark Legends of the City with tales from the past.
 These walking tours are a great starting point when you first arrive in the city.
-You’ll get to know your bearings and also learn about its history especially in the old part of the city where you can follow the shadow of medieval punishments.
+You’ll get to know your bearings and also learn about its history, especially in the old part of the city where you can follow the shadow of medieval punishments.

 Take a Midnight ghost walking tour which leads you through the city’s dimly lit streets telling you tales of supernatural occurrences in the city.
 Enough to give any solo goosebumps.

 Discover Catalonia’s culture as well as its cuisine on a Human Tower Tour with Food and Wine Tasting.
-If there are no castell performances (human towers) on during your visit, you are guaranteed a performance with this tour.
+If there are no castell performances (human towers) during your visit, you are guaranteed a performance with this tour.
 A bonus is that you get to sample the tapas too.